TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 The code for my processing examples can be found at my <a href="https://github.com/TechnologyClassroom/Processing">Processing github</a>.

-To learn more, check out the <a href="https://github.com/TechnologyClassroom/RaspberryPiProgrammingWorkshop#resources">Resources section</a>.
+To learn more, check out the <a href="https://github.com/TechnologyClassroom/RaspberryPiProgrammingWorkshop#resources">Resources section</a> and my page of <a href="https://github.com/TechnologyClassroom/Processing/blob/master/ProcessingExamples.md">examples</a>.